 6. Sport Support Line

-As a coach or a parent, you might encounter a situation in sport centering around bullying or harassment that you are uncertain about how to address.
+As a coach or a parent, you might encounter a situation in sport with bullying or harassment that you are uncertain about how to address.
 Talk to someone who can help.
 For support, consultation, referral or resources please call toll free 1-877-737-9875.
 For any suspected incidents of abuse, harassment, bullying and hazing call this number immediately.
 A trained Support Line staff person will be available to assist with questions or concerns.

 Sport Manitoba has teamed up with the Canadian Centre for Child Protection to share their Commit to Kids resources.
 The Canadian Centre for Child Protection is a national charitable organization dedicated to the personal safety of all children.
 Material includes information on the coach-athlete relationship, guidelines for interactions between adults and athletes, as well as how to report inappropriate behaviour and child sexual abuse.